oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 Sounds quite fun, right?

 I am telling you this to make you think about what moved and impressed you in the past.
-If for me it was being uncommon and smart, tricking dumb systems built to restrict us and making other things, what was it for you?
+If for me it was being uncommon and smart, tricking dumb systems built to restrict us, and building other things, what was it for you?

 You can either take a way forward, from your earliest memories as a kid up till now or backward from where you are now.
 Introspect and discover things that still evoke emotions.
 This, to me, is maybe the single most important signal of coming across something important.

 <p class="emphasis">
 Look out for a burst of emotion.
 Passion.
+Restlessness.
 Flood of memories and the earliest dreams.
 Basically, the energy.
 </p>

 Everything evoking anything but boredom is what you may be in the search for.
 Love something?
 Wonderful, have more of it.
 Or even go deeper and try to understand what is it that you love, playing drums or being in the center of attention while on the stage.